 14860 E. Whittier Blvd.

 |Firestone Tire & Service Center

 |Gerkey & Sons Lube Pit Stop

 8806 Painter Ave.

 Did you know that your car may not need an oil change as often as you think?
 Fewer oil changes saves you time and money, and helps protect the environment.
 Simply check your owner's manual or consult your authorized dealership for the recommended oil change interval number for your vehicle.
 More information.

 Obtaining Refuse/Recycling Containers

 Call your service provider to request additional containers.
 The basic service level includes providing each single family resident with a 96-gallon green container for greenwaste, a 96-gallon blue container for co-mingled recycling, and a 64-gallon black container for refuse.
-Residents may request up to three extra green and/or blue containers free of charge.
+Residents may request up to two extra green carts and an unlimited number of blue containers free of charge.
 There is a monthly charge for extra black refuse containers.
 Click here to see a list of acceptable materials for each container.

 The Los Angeles County Department of Public Works sponsors free Gardening Workshops to learn composting, grass recycling and gardening techniques.
 For more information call the Los Angeles County Department of Public Works at 1-888-CLEAN-LA (1-888-253-2652) or visit their website at www.smartgardening.com